kitnato/neverquest/source/data/manual.md

 ## Retirement

 When reaching a certain stage, retirement is unlocked.
 This restarts the quest from stage 1 with power level 0, no essence, no skills and no gear.
-However, all hired caravan crewMember are retained, and so are certain [relics](#relics).
+However, all hired caravan crew members are retained, and so are any carried [relics](#relics).
 A [trait](#traits) can be also chosen that confers a permanent bonus.

 ### Traits